DavidAlexanderMoe/Spotify_and_SoundCloud_Playlist_to_WAV_Folder/README.md

 You will see the "Client ID" and "Show client secret" fields on the left: copy and save your Client ID and secret somewhere.
 You'll also need your spotify username.
-Instructions to find the URI are directly in the program.
+Other instructions come directly from the program.

 ### 4. Running